-It is a well-known fact I make souvlaki every time I feel homesick.
-It is also my most requested dish every time we have guests.
+It‘s a well-known fact that I make souvlaki with pita every time I feel homesick.
+It is also my most-requested dish whenever we have guests.
 I make versions with chicken and pork, wrapped in homemade pitas, and served with lots of veggies, sauces, and fries.

-I was on a quest to make authentic traditional Greek pork gyro on a vertical rotisserie.
+This time, I was on a quest to make authentic traditional Greek pork gyro on a vertical rotisserie.
 Lacking the outdoor grill, I found a relatively small vertical rotisserie I could use in my oven.
 It took a few tries to perfect this recipe.
 Lots of cuts of meat went on that rotisserie, and Daryl had to sample my homemade gyros versions daily for a week.
-He was not complaining; he is, after all, my trusted recipe tester but let’s say he had had enough of my gyro escapades.
+He was not complaining; he is, after all, my trusted recipe tester, but let’s say he had had enough of my gyro escapades.
 I consulted my butcher for what cut would be perfect for traditional Greek pork gyros at home.
+Extensive research was conducted to identify the perfect marinade and authentic seasonings to achieve the unmistakable flavor of pork gyros.
 We tried various combinations, and the perfect Greek gyros is finally here.
-It was a major win to perfect the tenderness of the salty, crispy meat that is such a popular delicious food back home in Greece.
+It was a major win to perfect the tenderness of the salty, crispy meat that is such a popular, delicious food back home in Greece.

 What is gyro meat made of

-Traditional Greek gyros is prepared mainly with pork or chicken on a vertical metal spit turning around its axis, cooking with the fire on one side.
-The cooked meat is cut vertically with a sharp knife into small pieces and wrapped in pita bread with sliced tomatoes, onions, and tzatziki sauce.
+Traditional Greek gyros is prepared mainly with pork or chicken on a vertical metal spit that turns on its axis, cooking over a fire on one side.
+The cooked meat is cut into small vertical slices with a sharp knife, then wrapped in pita bread with sliced tomatoes, onions, and tzatziki sauce.
 We call it gyros pita.
 It is also served on a platter paired with the same ingredients.

 Lebanese shawarma and Mexican tacos al pastor are all similar to gyros.
-All are descended from the Turkish dรถner kebab (from Turkish dรถnmek = I turn) created in the city of Bursa in the mid-19th century.
+All are descended from the Turkish döner kebab (from Turkish dönmek = to turn) created in the city of Bursa in the mid-19th century.

-Doner kebab consists of lamb, beef, or chicken; however, a variation with pork prevailed in Greece.
-At first in Greece, the gyros were called doner (or doner kebab), but in the early 1970s, the Greek term “gyros” (from the Greek word ฮณฯฯฮฟฯ gyros, ‘circle’ or ‘turn’) was adopted.
+Döner kebab consists of lamb, beef, or chicken; however, a pork-based variant prevailed in Greece.
+At first in Greece, the gyros were called doner (or doner kebab), but in the early 1970s, the Greek term “gyros” (from the Greek word γύρος gyros, ‘circle’ or ‘turn’) was adopted.

 How to make pork gyros at home